-Jaho’s repertoire also includes the title role in Thaïs (Teatro Real, Madrid, 2018), Antonia in Les Contes d’Hoffmann (Paris, Madrid, and Amsterdam) as well as Massenet’s Manon (London, Marseille, and at the Scala) Marguerite in Faust (Opéra national de Paris), Valentine in Les Huguenots (Opéra national de Paris) Desdemona in Otello (London, Madrid, and Barcelona) Amelia in Simon Boccanegra, and the title role in Luisa Miller (in Lyon), Blanche in Dialogues de Carmelites (Toulon, Bari).
+Jaho’s repertoire also includes the title role in Thaïs (Teatro Real, Madrid, 2018), Antonia in Les Contes d’Hoffmann (Paris, Madrid, and Amsterdam) as well as Massenet’s Manon (London, Marseille, and Teatro alla Scala) Marguerite in Faust (Opéra national de Paris), Valentine in Les Huguenots (Opéra national de Paris) Desdemona in Otello (London, Madrid, and Barcelona), Amelia in Simon Boccanegra, the title role in Luisa Miller (Lyon), and Blanche in Dialogues de Carmelites (Toulon, Bari).
 Jaho’s recording of Leoncavallo’s Zazà (Opera Rara) was nominated for the 2017 International Opera Awards.
-She has also recorded Puccini’s Le Villi and a highly acclaimed Aria album, Anima Rara, an homage to the famed soprano of the past, Rosina Storchio who was the creator of the role of Madama Butterfly.
+Jaho has also recorded Puccini’s Le Villi and a highly acclaimed aria album, Anima Rara, an homage to the famed soprano of the past, Rosina Storchio, who was the creator of the role of Madama Butterfly.